nobodyisnobody/docs/code.execution.on.last.libc/README.md

 when `array`will be calculated by adding `map->l_addr` to `fini_array->d_un.d_ptr`, that will shift calculated array further in memory, ideally to a zone where you have forged a fake `fini_array` containing pointers to the functions or gadgets that you want to execute.

-another option is to overwrite `l_info[DT_FINI_ARRAY]` and `l_info[DT_FINI_ARRAYSZ]` entries (which are more or less consecutive in memory) , to make them points to a forged `d_un` structure that will make again `array` points to a memory zone you controlled.. like I did in this write-up for example (https://github.com/nobodyisnobody/write-ups/tree/main/DanteCTF.2023/pwn/Sentence.To.Hell)
+another option is to overwrite `l_info[DT_FINI_ARRAY]` and `l_info[DT_FINI_ARRAYSZ]` entries (which are more or less consecutive in memory) , to make them points to a forged `Elf64_Dyn` structure that will make again `array` points to a memory zone you controlled.. like I did in this write-up for example (https://github.com/nobodyisnobody/write-ups/tree/main/DanteCTF.2023/pwn/Sentence.To.Hell)

 > By default gcc seems to create an fini_array, in the main binary, even if there are no destructors defined.
 >